Solo travel for women?! Aren’t you in danger?

 But by making smarter decisions to keep myself safer in the situations presented to me at the time, I have a sense of control over the situation and how I feel in my surroundings.
 I can’t completely prevent something from happening to me, but I can take measures to deter and avoid bad outcomes.
 Just like you would need to do anywhere in the world.

 I’ve curated a list of my top tips that I’ve learned and applied to my own travels as I continue traveling the world alone.
 I hope they allow you to feel more confident and comfortable when getting out into the world.
 Let’s go travel!

 Traveling the World Alone Tips: Solo Travel for Women

 Choosing the Right Places to Travel Solo

 There’s a misconception about how scary the world is, especially for solo females traveling.
 The reality is, the majority of countries are totally fine.
-I’ve lived and traveled most of Southeast Asia alone and I’ve meandered around Europe solo as well.
+I’ve lived and traveled most of Southeast Asia alone and I’ve meandered around Africa, Australia, and Europe solo as well.
 There are plenty of other places that are safe for women traveling alone, do your homework and stick to the more well-trodden paths at first.